 The course title and number

 Total hours of the appointment

-TA’s degree and year, and in case they are PhD 5 students, an indication of whether they started their program as PhD1 (students that do not have a master or transfer from M1 to PhD1) or PhD2 (students that graduated from a master recognized by McGill)
+TA’s degree and year, and in case they are PhD 5 students or above, an indication of whether they started their program as PhD1 (students that do not have a master or transfer from M1 to PhD1) or PhD2 (students that graduated from a master recognized by McGill)

 Email address of the TA

 Before sending notifications of appointment to TAs, the Hiring Unit must consult with you about the appointments and provide clarifications, if necessary.
 Details are found in Article 13 of the Collective Agreement, but important things to look out for are:

 All TAs must be graduate students (Article 2.11).